RSA Cipher

 By definition in a public key cipher the attacker has always access to the encryption key.

-When the attacker intercepts a ciphertext he can then easily determiner what is the corresponding plaintext using a dictionary lookup.
+When the attacker intercepts a ciphertext he can then easily infer what is the corresponding plaintext using a dictionary lookup.

 Padding Schemes